WorldHistoricalGazetteer/requirements2017/README.md

 To help us ensure these project products are useful and usable, please add your requirements and desired functionality for any aspect of this system as Issues in this Repo. **NOTE: You must have a GitHub account to do this**.

 1. On the Issues tab, click the "New Issue" button
-1. Use the content of your "I want to" phrase as the title
+1. Use the content of your "I want to" goal phrase as the title
 1. Enter your entire User Story sentence in the "write/leave a comment" box
 1. From the panel on the right, add a "user story" label to the issue
 1. Click "Submit new issue"